drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

 # Data

-Google abd Jugsaw provided the dataset for a kaggle competition.
+Google and Jugsaw provided the dataset for a kaggle competition.
 The data can be downloaded [here](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/overview).